FrostyDraugr/CPP-Course/README.md

 (The mesh the player uses is a cone that was added through the BP not the code, forgot to change it and I'm sure it's the biggest reasons for my issues)

 Known Issues:
--No pause menu for easy restart
+-No pause menu for easy restart.
--No Death Screen to showcase score/new Highscore -Obstacles don't use sweeping when moving
+-No Death Screen to showcase score/new Highscore.
+-Obstacles don't use sweeping when moving.
--Player Character isn't sweeping when input is null -Really Hard to die later in the game due to collision issue
+-Player Character isn't sweeping when input is null.
+-Really Hard to die later in the game due to collision issue.

 Planned Features:
--GamePad functionality
+-GamePad functionality.
--Boost Action
+-Boost Action.
--Pickups
+-Pickups.
--Hostile NPC's
+-Hostile NPC's.
--Player Will Use Projectile instead of Line Trace
+-Player Will Use Projectile instead of Line Trace.